AakashWalia/Serverside-tagging/guide.md

+#

+1. Configure datastreams for data collection and processing in Adobe Experience Platform.
+2. Implement event forwarding to optimise server-side data handling.
+3. Utilise schemas for structuring and validating data.
+4. Set up WebSDK for client-side data transmission.
+5. Create global variables and data elements for server-side operations.
+6. Configure rules for both client-side and server-side data handling.
+7. Use extensions to integrate with Meta and Adobe Cloud.

 # Datastreams
 A datastream represents the server-side configuration when implementing the Adobe Experience Platform Web and Mobile SDKs.
 Datastream is a configuration that defines how data is collected, processed, and sent to various destinations.